-Shortlisted films will be announced on 16 October 2020 on City Space Architecture's website and social media.
-They will be published on the website of City Space Architecture and will be publicly available for two weeks, from 19 October 2020 to 30 October 2020.
+Shortlisted films will be announced in November 2020 on City Space Architecture's website and social media.
+They will be published on the website of City Space Architecture and will be publicly available for two weeks.

 The jury will assign the Best Film Award to the winner and two honorable mentions.